 Adverse Reactions/Side Effects

 CNS: dizziness, fatigue, headache, weakness, insomnia, POSTERIOR REVERSIBLE ENCEPHALOPATHY SYNDROME (PRES), STROKE

 CV: ARRHYTHMIAS, ARTERIAL THROMBOSIS, hypertension, MI, PERIPHERAL ARTERIAL DISEASE, peripheral edema, VENOUS THROMBOEMBOLISM, HF, pericardial effusion

 Derm: dry skin, rash, ERYTHEMA MULTIFORME, impaired wound healing, STEVENS-JOHNSON SYNDROME

 EENT: blindness, blurred vision, cataracts, dry eye, eye pain, glaucoma, iritis, macular edema, retinal hemorrhage, retinal vein occlusion, ulcerative keratitis

 F and E: hyperkalemia, hypocalcemia, hypokalemia, hyponatremia, hypophosphatemia

 GI: abdominal pain, constipation, diarrhea, HEPATOTOXICITY, nausea, mucositis, ↓ appetite, FISTULA FORMATION, GI PERFORATION, PANCREATITIS

 GU: ↓ fertility (females)

-MS: arthralgia, back pain, bone pain, extremity pain, muscle spasm, myalgia
+MS: arthralgia, back pain, bone pain, extremity pain, muscle spasm, myalgia, muscle weakness